 A winter break in London wouldn’t be complete without a large dose of festive merriment.
 From early December, Christmas markets throng the South Bank, selling traditional wooden toys and hand-made jewellery in the shadow of the London Eye, as the smell of roast chestnuts wafts by.
 Hyde Park is transformed into a winter wonderland with live music and fairground rides.

 Seasonal performances like Handel’s glorious Messiah and religious arias ring out under St Paul’s Cathedral’s huge dome, and through Westminster Cathedral where royalty and poets are buried.
 Smaller settings create an intimate seasonal ambience.
 Look out for free carol services at city centre churches like St Martin in the Fields.
 At the close of its period Christmas interiors exhibition, East London’s Geffrye Museum celebrates the traditional end of Christmas with a twelfth night carol concert by bonfire light.

 New Year celebrations

-on 1 January, with over 10,000 performers and marching bands weaving through London’s famous landmarks like Admiralty Arch and Parliament Hill.
-In January or February, vibrant dragon dances and fireworks light up Chinatown and Trafalgar Square for Chinese New Year
+Welcome the New Year with fireworks on the margins of Thames River in Central London.
+On the First of January, join the crowds to cheer the New Year’s Day parade, with over 10,000 performers and marching bands weaving through London’s famous landmarks like Admiralty Arch and Parliament Hill.
+In January or February, vibrant dragon dances and fireworks light up Chinatown and Trafalgar Square for Chinese New Year.